russelsantos19/100-days-of-code/r1-log.md

 ### R1D23
 I learn a lot today and update the code and design of the side navigation of my project website.
 I'll surely show this website to everyone once it's finished.

+### R1D24
+Today I put tiny lines between tabs and set white-space to no-wrap in CSS.
+I'm not so great in design but I think simplicity is beauty.